-Wet Wood Stain And Wet Paint Removal
+How to Remove Wet Wood Stain and Wet Paint

 Like paint, there are two different types of wood stain: water-based and oil-based.